fourscoreandmore/fourscoreandmore.org/people/index.md

 ### Cut Outs
 - [Patrick Dawkins](https://patrickdawkins.com/), violinist and PHP developer

+### Harp
+- This interactive guide to the pitch properties of the pedal harp was developed by Iain Gunn and I in 2016 and first published as part of a paper for [Music Theory Online](http://mtosmt.org/issues/mto.16.22.4/mto.16.22.4.gotham.html).

 ### Species
 - These files are based on public domain transcriptions by [Jay Wilson](https://musescore.com/user/43726/) and (like most of our offerings) made using code built on top of the [music21 library](http://web.mit.edu/music21/).
 Thank you Jay!
 Thank you music21!